vanjohnson879/frontline-cloud-doc/content/reference/user/api/index.md

 You can access the Swagger documentation using the link `FrontLine API documentation` on the Documentation modal accessible on the navigation bar (bottom left of the screen).

-How to retrieve simulations, runs and artifact IDs:
+How to retrieve simulation, run and package IDs:

 - Simulation IDs are available in the Simulations Table, to the left of the simulation name.
 To copy the id, click on the {{< icon clipboard >}} icon.
 - Run IDs are available in the Runs Table: `Simulations > Runs history`.
 To copy the id, click on the {{< icon clipboard >}} icon to the right of the run number.
 - Team IDs are available in the Teams Table.
 To copy the id, click on the {{< icon clipboard >}} icon.
-- Artifact IDs are available in the Artifacts Table.
+- Package IDs are available in the Packages Table.
 To copy the id, click on the {{< icon clipboard >}} icon.

 Some information before using the public API: